nodejs/node-gyp/README.md

 # `node-gyp` - Node.js native addon build tool

 `node-gyp` is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
-It bundles the [gyp](https://gyp.gsrc.io) project used by the Chromium team and takes away the pain of dealing with the various differences in build platforms.
+It contains a fork of the [gyp](https://gyp.gsrc.io) project that was previously used by the Chromium team and takes away the pain of dealing with the various differences in build platforms.

+Note that `node-gyp` is _not_ used to build Node.js itself.

 Multiple target versions of Node.js are supported (i.e. `0.8`, ..., `4`, `5`, `6`,
 etc.), regardless of what version of Node.js is actually installed on your system